 Organize participants to clean up and prepare the meal for the movie night.
 Make sure everyone has a job, even if it's a small one.
-Remember to pray before the meal.
+Remember to pray before everyone starts eating.

-You can order pre-made food, but preparing a meal is a great way for people to connect and bond.
+You can order pre-made food, but preparing a meal is a great way for people to connect and share a special bond.
 It's no accident that the focus of every Liturgy is a meal, and that early Christians shared meals together as a sign of their love and community.